bazmurphy/cloud-tracker/kubernetes/readme.md

 23. Try to visit http://192.168.49.2 but nothing

 24. Research/Suggestions towards a solution:

+    - use an addon to access the ingress `minikube addons enable ingress` (works on linux but not windows)

     - run a service tunnel using: `minikube service frontend-service -n cloud-tracker --url` http://127.0.0.1:49546/ displays the frontned, but the frontend `fetch` is trying http://127.0.0.1:49546/api/coursework which obviously won't work